gonzolgarcia/svpluscnv/README.md

 ### Recurrently shattered regions plot

-We can visualize the aggregate map of shattered regions for all samples with `shattered.map.plot`;
+We can visualize the aggregate map of shattered regions for all samples with `shattered.map.plot`.

 ```r